 Kimberley joined Watsi on February 15th, 2016.
-One year ago, Kimberley joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+30 other people also joined Watsi on that day!
 Kimberley's most recent donation supported Justine, an 18-year-old man from Kenya, to fund fracture repair surgery.

 Kimberley has funded healthcare for 41 patients in 13 countries.